Roger Herriot Award

 The award is not limited to senior members of an organization, nor is it to be considered as a culmination of a long period of service.
 Individuals or teams at all levels within Federal statistical agencies, other government organizations, nonprofit organizations, the private sector, and the academic community may be nominated on the basis of their contributions.
 As innovation often requires or results from teamwork, team nominations are encouraged.
 Team innovations often are more lasting, resulting in real paradigm shifts, not just one-off improvements.
 For an example, see the 1998 Herriot (team) award.

-The recipient of the 2013 Roger Herriot Award will be chosen by a committee comprising representatives of the Social Statistics and Government Statistics Sections of the American Statistical Association, and of the Washington Statistical Society.
+The recipient of the 2016 Roger Herriot Award will be chosen by a committee comprising representatives of the Social Statistics and Government Statistics Sections of the American Statistical Association, and of the Washington Statistical Society.
 Roger Herriot was associated with, and strongly supportive of, these organizations during his career.
-The award consists of a $1,000 honorarium and a framed citation, which will be presented at a ceremony at the Joint Statistical Meetings in August 2013.
+The award consists of a $1,000 honorarium and a framed citation, which will be presented at a ceremony at the Joint Statistical Meetings in July/August 2016.
 The Washington Statistical Society will also host a seminar given by the winner on a subject of his or her own choosing.

 Past Award Recipients: